 Enter your trusty friends at GoAbroad.
 Below, we've listed over 50 different potential skills that you learned during your semester studying abroad.

 WHY THESE SKILLS MATTER: While your technical skills may get your foot in the door, your people skills are what often lead you to those doors.
 The development of your work ethic, your attitude, your self-awareness, and a whole host of other personal attributes, are crucial for career success.
+That's why your professional goals for study should absolutely include improved people skills.

 - I am more deeply committed to an idea, cause, or goal.
 I have a clear impression of what I wish to do with my life.